A fresh look at optimum diet for animals

 the intestines, then the eyes.
 The intestines supply a good source

-of demi-digested starch and green herbage....
+of semi-digested starch and green herbage....
 The other chose organs

 are the eyes, which animals gouge out with great eagerness.
 (Seagulls,